 Of course, it is difficult to take safety into your own hands when you depend on seemingly qualified people to, in this instance, drive your kids to school.
 But despite this all, you can take a proactive approach to making sure your child is safe at school, even beyond the bus.
 Consider these school safety ideas as your little one heads into school this year:

 Is your school bus driver up-to-date on all aspects of training?

 Consider speaking with your child’s principal and asking all the right questions: is the school bus driver qualified?
 Trained in the case of an emergency?
 Does the school district offer driver refresher courses for bus drivers?
 Simply asking the questions alone can unearth potential problems and put a hindrance to child accidents.

 Is the playground safe and in operational order?

 Many children are injured on playground equipment every year.
 Ask your child’s principal on when the playground was last inspected, and encourage other parents to ask these same questions as well.
 There is power in numbers.

-The Law Offices of Michael Pines specialize in children’s injuries.
+Pines Salomon Injury Lawyers specialize in children’s injuries.
 The firm has worked hard to help injured people seek fair financial recovery post-accident.
 Call the accident lawyers at 1-858-551-2090 or submit your case online for a free and confidential legal review.